bfinne05/SpiderFighter2/README.md

 # SpiderFighter2
-The Sequal to Spider Fighter
+The Sequel to Spider Fighter